ijclr/2022/calls.md

 ### Conference Track

 Each conference/workshop participating in IJCLR will be soliciting paper submissions on the topics of its interest.
 Accepted papers will be presented at IJCLR.
 Additionally, IJCLR features a “General Track” where authors are invited to submit work that is relevant to the conference but it does not necessarily fall within the scope of a particular workshop (ILP, NeSy, AAIP, HLC).
-Submission deadline: TBA
+Submission deadline: 31 May 2022.

 ### Recently published papers Track

 IJCLR solicits submissions of high-quality papers on combining learning and reasoning that have been recently published, or accepted for publication, by a first-class conference such as ECML/PKDD, ICML, KDD, ICDM, AAAI, IJCAI, etc., or journal such as MLJ, DMKD, JMLR etc. Papers will be accepted on the grounds of relevance and quality of the original publication venue.
 Accepted papers will be presented at IJCLR.
-Submission deadline: TBA
+Submission deadline: 31 May 2022.

-Please follow the Call for Papers link for more information and guidelines on paper submissions to the IJCLR tracks.
+Please follow the Call for Papers of each workshop for more information and guidelines on paper submissions.